Almond Flour Pancake Recipe

 - Freezer-friendly.
 Double the recipe and store leftover panackes in the freezer for an easy breakfast that you already have prepped ahead of time!

-Keto Pancakes with Almond Flour
+Keto Almond Flour Pancake Recipe

 I’ve never actually done the Keto diet before, but it’s become wildly popular.
 Basically, the Keto diet is a very low-carb and high-fat diet that can help you lose weight quickly.
 (And specifically, burn body fat.)